 Russian Vocabulary and Russian Phrases

-If you are really serious about learning Russian and want to maximize your time then you should consider using an Russian language course to further aide you in your quest to learn Russian.
+If you are really serious about learning Russian and want to maximize your time then you should consider using a Russian language course to further aid you in your quest to learn Russian.
 There are several great programs out there that deliver a great language learning experience.
-The advantages of a language learning program is the organization and having a next step already lined up.
-Most break down the lessons into 30 minute intervals that can fit into any type of schedule.
-Flexibly to retry a lesson to make sure you understand what you are learning and give you confidence in succeeding.
+The advantages of a language learning program are the organization and having a next step already lined up.
+Most break down the lessons into 30-minute intervals that can fit into any type of schedule.
+Flexible to retry a lesson to make sure you understand what you are learning and give you confidence in succeeding.
 Examples of great Russian language programs can be found below.

 Examples of Great Russian language programs can be found below: